ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 BMSClient.registerAuthenticationListener(realmName, customAuthenticationListener);
 ```

-**Note**: For more information about [Mobile Custom Authentication Documentation](https://new-console.ng.bluemix.net/docs/services/mobileaccess/custom-auth-cordova.html)
+**Note**: For more information about Mobile Client Access, see the [documentation](https://new-console.ng.bluemix.net/docs/services/mobileaccess/custom-auth-cordova.html)

 ## Change log

 ##### 2.0.0
  * Changed JS API signatures
- * Removed the use of using a copy of Bridging-Header.h
+ * Removed the use of using a copy of `Bridging-Header.h`, so that developers will no longer need to do this manually
- * Changed the BMSClient.initialize method
+ * Added a new initializer for BMSClient that does not require the app route and app guid: `BMSClient.initialize(BMSClient.REGION_US_SOUTH);`
- * Removed filters and capture methods for BMSLogger
+ * Removed filters and capture methods for `BMSLogger`
- * Added init method for BMSAnalytics
+ * Added `inititialize` method for `BMSAnalytics`
- * Added initMCAAuthorizationManagerManager to handle initialize MCA in Native
+ * Added `initMCAAuthorizationManagerManager` to handle initialize MCA in iOS native

 ##### 1.0.0
  * Initial release